-Homemade ratatouille with thin slices of eggplant, zucchini, yellow squash, onion, Roma tomatoes drizzled with olive oil and served over seasoned tomato sauce.
+Homemade ratatouille with thin slices of eggplant, zucchini, yellow squash, onion, and Roma tomatoes drizzled with olive oil and served over seasoned tomato sauce.
+Great for using up leftover vegetables from the garden!

 Ratatouille originates in France and is known as “peasant food” that farmers threw together when their summer crops came in.

-This particular recipe serves it as a main or side dish and is very versatile.
+This particular recipe serves as a main or side dish and is very versatile.

 This dish is great for using leftover vegetables too and the choices are not limited to only those listed in this recipe.